Calculate the number of degrees that a point on the edge of the b... | Channels for Pearson+

 Angles in Standard Position - Online Tutor, Practice Problems & Exam Prep

-Calculate the number of degrees that a point on the edge of the blade of an industrial fan will rotate in 3 seconds if it is rotating at 1300 times per min.
+Calculate the number of degrees that a point on the edge of the blade of a large exhaust fan will rotate in 1.8 seconds if it is rotating at 700 times per min.

-Calculate the number of degrees that a point on the edge of the blade of an industrial fan will rotate in 3 seconds if it is rotating at 1300 times per min.
+Calculate the number of degrees that a point on the edge of the blade of a large exhaust fan will rotate in 1.8 seconds if it is rotating at 700 times per min.